kompoth/kompothlib/README.md

 A list of books with following data:

 - Title
-- Publication date
+- Year of publication
 - Authors
-- Poster image
+- Poster image link
 - Description